Fire

 Your obligations

-Our Municipal Fire Prevention Officer (MFPO) conducts inspections across the townships of Wangaratta, including Glenrowan, Whitfield and Eldorado.
-It is your responsibility to ensure that your property is fire ready.
-If a fire hazard is identified, you will receive a Fire Prevention Notice outlining what you need to do to make it fire safe.
-Your property will be re-inspected to ensure the fire hazard has been removed.
+It is important to be aware that our Municipal Fire Prevention Officer (MFPO) conducts inspections throughout the townships of Wangaratta, including Glenrowan, Whitfield, and Eldorado.
+As a property owner, it is your responsibility to ensure that your property is prepared for potential fire hazards.
+If a fire hazard is detected, you will receive a Fire Prevention Notice indicating what you need to do to reduce the risk of fire.
+Your property will be re-inspected to ensure that the fire hazard has been removed.

-If you do not comply, you may be fined and pay any costs we incur for works such as slashing or vegetation removal.
+If you do not comply with the Fire Prevention Notice, you may face a fine and be required to pay for any necessary work, such as vegetation removal or slashing.
 The minimum penalty for non-compliance is over $1,000.

 Permit to burn